oliverphan/learning/SQL/sql-basics.md

 ## CREATE TABLE

-## ALTER TABLE - For adding new columns
+## ALTER TABLE - For adding/updating new columns
+---
 ## INSERT INTO - Adds new row into table

 ## UPDATE - For updating/editing rows